-A successful initiative of years past was the Post Office Savings Bank (POSB).
-The objective stated in the FSDP of separating the POSB from the Post Office and rejuvenating it, including increasing its access in the rural areas, is an excellent one.
+A successful previous initiative was the Post Office Savings Bank (POSB).
+The objective stated in the FSDP of separating the POSB from the Post Office and rejuvenating it, increasing its access in the rural areas, is an excellent one.
 But the management of the POSB would have to improve drastically for it to fully attain its potential effect on financial saving, especially among the poor.
-As with the Tanzania Postal Bank (see WSBI 2004, 2008), the POSB of Sierra Leone can also profitably enter the microcredit business, with the saving and credit components complementing each other.
+As with the Tanzania Postal Bank (World Savings Bank Institute 2004, 2008), the POSB of Sierra Leone could also enter the microcredit business profitably, with the saving and credit components complementing each other.
 In this light, some minimal saving requirement could be a qualification for obtaining a loan, whether individually or as a member of a microcredit group.
 In order to boost the ability of the POSB to garner savings, following concerted efforts to improve the POSB management and putting in place an appropriate supervisory framework for it, the Bank of Sierra Leone can examine the possibility of increasing the safety of the saving deposits by providing some kind of guarantee to the depositors.

-With literacy rates increasing and general educational levels rising among the poor, it should become easier even for commercial banks to design and build up flexible saving accounts in the population as a whole.
-These accounts could earn interest, and hence superior to traditional passbook accounts, while not as inflexible as term deposits.
+With literacy rates increasing and general educational levels rising among the poor, it should become even easier for commercial banks to design and build up flexible saving accounts in the population as a whole.
+These accounts could earn interest and, hence, be superior to traditional passbook accounts, while not as inflexible as term deposits.
 Such accounts, as with certain saving accounts already in existence, could allow withdrawals after minimal notice.
 In order to market such accounts, apart from finding ways to spread the information, innovations like using deposit collectors, mimicking what informal saving arrangements do, can be efficient, especially in the larger towns.
 In Sierra Leone, following tradition, to attract the savers from smaller towns and villages, the deposit collectors can arrange periodic meetings with depositors (say once a month) in public places such as community centres.
-The challenge would be to find inexpensive ways for savers to withdraw funds to meet urgent unexpected needs; indeed, accessibility to savings accounts at all times is an important incentive contributing to success in saving drives directed at lowincome individuals and groups.
-The availability and increasing use of cell phones could play a part in such drives in the foreseeable future.
-For instance, a saver could call a deposit collector who would agree to meet the saver who wants to withdraw money before the next regular meeting of depositors.
+The challenge would be to find inexpensive ways for savers to withdraw funds to meet urgent unexpected needs.
+Indeed, constant accessibility to savings accounts is an important incentive contributing to success in saving drives directed at low-income individuals and groups.
+The availability and increasing use of mobile phones could play a part in such drives in the foreseeable future.
+For instance, a saver could call a deposit collector who would agree to meet the saver wanting to withdraw money before the next regular meeting of depositors.

-The government and banks, but not other private firms, in the nearer future could also be allowed to issue bearer (coupon) bonds.
-The bonds maintain anonymity with respect to the holder to whom interest and principal will be paid upon tendering a bond certificate; hence they do run the risk of loss due to theft, misplacement or destruction.
-But unlike cash they earn an interest.
-In the early stages, an innovative bank could offer safe deposit facilities especially for low-income persons residing in certain neighbourhoods.
+In the nearer future, the government and banks (but not other private firms) could also be allowed to issue bearer (coupon) bonds.
+The bonds maintain anonymity with respect to the holder to whom interest and principal will be paid upon tendering a bond certificate.
+Hence, they do run the risk of loss due to theft, misplacement or destruction, but, unlike cash, they earn interest.
+In the early stages, an innovative bank could offer safe deposit facilities for especially low-income persons residing in certain neighborhoods.

 The government could also, or instead, consider issuing a small savers security to be purchased on tap.
-The security could be of various maturities, cashable before maturity but not transferable, and hence avoiding the risk of forgery which can be quite substantial for a bearer instrument.
+The security could be of various maturities, cashable before maturity but not transferable, thereby avoiding the risk of forgery, which could be quite substantial for a bearer instrument.
 The interest rate on this security should at least match that of regular government securities of similar or close maturities.

-3.9.5 Insurance
+9.5.
+Insurance